-- Use IFDs as a strategy to leverage additional non-City resources.
+- dutional non-City resources.
 As noted in Threshold Criteria #1 above, IFDs should be used as a tool to leverage additional regional, state, and federal funds, thereby serving a purpose beyond earmarking General Fund resources for needed infrastructure.
-In particular, IFDs may prove instrumental in securing matching federal or state dollars for transportation projects. - Consider adopting a limited policy of "overriding considerations" for situations where the BOS may have adopted zoning that purposely restricts or limits the economic "highest and best" use of a given area, thereby limiting or reducing the net General Fund benefit derived from a rezoning, but where other social policy objectives might dictate that some IFD revenues be spent on supportive infrastructure.
+In particular, IFDs may prove instrumental in securing matching federal or state dollars for transportation projects. - of "overriding considerations" for situations where the BOS may have adopted zoning that purposely restricts or limits the economic "highest and best" use of a given area, thereby limiting or reducing the net General Fund benefit derived from a rezoning, but where other social policy objectives might dictate that some IFD revenues be spent on supportive infrastructure.